On this page....

 A |

 OnCore houses the study calendar and coverage analysis as well as basic information on the study.
 These are entered by the Office of Clinical Trials Activation.
-The study team must enroll all newly consented study subjects in OnCore within 24 hours of consenting.
+The study team must enroll all newly consented study subjects in OnCore within one business day of consenting.
 Study teams must also track all study visits in OnCore and ensure that all individual subject calendars are kept accurate and up to date. |

 Q |